erroronline1/caro/readme.md

 * schedule_training_evaluation
 * schedule_trainings

 Each task is executed earliest after passing of these [runtime-variable-defined](#runtime-variables) minutes based on the last attribution to the log-file.
+The cron job can be initiated manually for authorized users from the tools-panel in case of urgent updates (e.g. after order processing).

 Initially this was supposed to be a proper cron job (hence the name) but it failed due to a driver import issue on IIS from CLI.
 However as this is handled by the application it does not rely on third party applications like *cron* or *schtask*.